omarreis/vsop2013/planetfun/README.md

 * https://github.com/omarreis/vsop2013/tree/master/planetfun

-# recent releases
+# release notes

-* nov-20 - PlanetFun version 1.4 released
+nov-20 - PlanetFun version 1.4 released
 * Added toolbar for camera manipulation
 * Moon correct position ( using Astronomical Almanac )
 * release for iOS and Android

-* oct-20 - PlanetFun version 1.3 released
+oct-20 - PlanetFun version 1.3 released
 * Integrated phone sensors to the 3D simulation ( GPS, accelerometer and mag compass )
 * A fairly large *lighthouse* is positioned at your GPS position
 * On the lighthouse there is a phone.
 The virtual phone attitude (Azimuth,Elevation and Roll) is controlled by phone sensors